Planning a Major Event

 Organisers of events need to be aware that a great deal of planning and organisation is required to run an event successfully and safely.
-General information to give organisers an idea of the issues they must take into account in planning a major event is contained in the Event Safety Guidance (see attachments).
+General information to give organisers an idea of the issues they must take into account in planning a major event is contained in the Event Safety Guidance (see attachments below).
 The Guidance gives general advice regarding the safety considerations when arranging any type of event.
 Because we expect an organiser to complete and retain a written risk assessment for future reference a template risk assessment form, and details on how to complete it, is included in the document.
 Specialist advice is always available from the local authorities and the emergency services via the public events Safety Advisory Group.

 Safety Advisory Group

 The core members of the public events Safety Advisory Group (SAG) comprises senior personnel from all of the emergency services (Police, Fire and Rescue Service and the Ambulance Service) and local authority services (Highways/Traffic management, Environmental Health, Building Control and Licensing) working in Test Valley.
 The Group is chaired by the Borough Council’s Licensing Manager.
 When dealing with operational matters the Chair of the Group may also invite persons who can contribute to the discussion e.g. event organiser, licence holder and public transport providers.

 The Group’s main objectives are: to promote high levels of safety and welfare at events by giving advice; to promote good practice in safety and welfare planning for events; and to ensure events cause minimal adverse impact.
 The Group meets as necessary to jointly consider forthcoming events and to give advice to organisers.
 In this way, all the agencies can consider the implications and ensure that there are sufficient resources available should there be an incident for which they are required.